voxpupuli/puppet_webhook/README.md

 `gem install puppet_webhook`

-RPM and DEB packages are planned for future releases.
+NOTE: RPM, DEB, and Arch packages are planned for future releases.

 ## Usage

 ### Running puppet_webhook

 Once installed, you can run the application by simply executing the `puppet_webhook` binary.

 This binary will default to using the bundled configuration files and run in a non-daemon mode.
 This mode is useful for debugging purposes, but it probably not ideal for production use.